 Our monthly meditation plan guide gives you 30 guided meditations from the OMS community that can help you get started, and all of them are available for free online.
 Each day of the plan offers you a new guided meditation to listen to with all the guided meditations written by fellow OMSers.

 Mindfulness, Meditation And Overcoming MS

-Dr Craig Hassed talks about the long-term physiological effects of mindfulness and meditation, both of which are important parts of the OMS Recovery Program.
+Dr Craig Hassed talks about the long-term physiological effects of mindfulness and meditation, both of which are important parts of the OMS Program.